caboodle-tech/map-area/README.md

 HTML map areas are commonly used as a form of navigation.
 For example, you could highlight areas of a digital menu and link to more information or pictures of a menu item.
 Another common use is for maps.
 You can highlight countries, regions, or points of interest and load content or navigate to a page based on what a user clicks on.

-Take a look at the live demo for a real world example.
+Take a look at the [live demo](https://caboodle-tech.github.io/map-area/index.html) for a real world example.

+### Is there a demo?

+You must of not read this page?
+[CLICK HERE TO SEE A DEMO](https://caboodle-tech.github.io/map-area/index.html).